-- They Break, So Why Bother?
 Again, you can fit a whole arm or head inside a condom without it breaking, so they’re pretty solid most of the time.
 But yeah, sometimes they break.
 But just because something breaks once in a while doesn’t mean you should never try to use them to reduce the risk of contracting STIs or pregnancy.
 If they’ve broken for you in the past, maybe try storing them someplace else, making sure they’re not expired, putting them on more gently, or wearing a different brand that fits better.
 And again, practice helps.
 Also, using more than one condom at a time (aka double-bagging) increases the likelihood of condoms breaking.

-- Not Having Penetrative Sex!
 Some people feel that if they are just doing oral sex, fingering or kissing, then there’s no need for condoms.
 Even if you’re not worried about a risk of pregnancy, there are still ways that STIs can be transmitted between partners if you aren’t using some kind of barrier.
 People can still pass oral chlamydia, oral gonorrhea, HPV, or Herpes from genital-to-genital/genital-to-mouth contact.
 STIs can come in contact with your bloodstream through nicks and cuts in your skin or gums.
 Condoms (like dental dams or latex gloves) are barrier methods than prevent the sharing of fluids between partners.

-- Religious Reasons!
 Religious beliefs are a totally valid reason to not use condoms.
 However, this is definitely something you need to talk to your partner(s) about before you start any sexual activities.
 Are you open to other types of contraception?
 Are you willing to have a conversation about other ways you will reduce the risks of pregnacy or STIs?
 Will you go with your partner(s) to get tested for STIs?
 What will you do if someone gets pregnant or contracts an STI?

-- Long-Term Partners Don’t Need Them!
 Sometimes people who’ve been together a long time feel like they’ve moved “beyond” condoms, where condoms are something they use until they really “know” each other (aka trust that their partner(s) won’t give them an STI).
 But unless you’ve been tested for STIs, things can be dormant in your body even if you’re not showing symptoms.
 And if there’s a possibility of partners being non-monogamous, then it’s good to have some system in place to reduce risk of passing along STIs.
 Even if you’re not worried about STIs, they’re still good at preventing pregnancy!
 Some people just feel more comfortable using condoms or condoms + another birth control method, and there’s nothing wrong with that if it helps them feel more relaxed for sex.